-As in the automotive market, original equipment manufacturers (OEMs) have introduced new snowmobiles, UTVs and other powersports equipment with advanced materials and new technologies.
-Prices have risen considerably the past 10 years, with snowmobiles selling for $14,000 and UTVs for more than $20,000.
+Original equipment manufacturers (OEMs) continue to introduce new snowmobiles, UTVs and other powersports equipment with advanced materials and new technologies.
+As a result, prices continue to increase.
+Snowmobiles sell for north of $15,000 and UTVs for more than $20,000.

 Spending that kind of money on a piece of equipment you may only use a few months out of the year is big investment.
 Equipment manufactures know this and they put a lot of focus on warranties.
 In addition they want to sell their brand of parts and lubricants.